bengoehring/ura/README.md

 ### Percentage Agreement by Rater

-The `rater_agreement()` function is the key method for monitoring the accuracy and progress of raters.
+The `rater_agreement()` function is the key method for monitoring rater reliability.
 While `irr_stats()` provides pooled IRR statistics across all raters, `rater_agreement()` provides the percent share of a given raters’ codings that agree with other raters’ codings.
-In other words, it offers supervisors a method for checking the relative accuracy of each rater in real time.
-Since interventions in coding procedures should be used sparingly, I suggest taking a look at the working paper linked above for more information about when and why to intervene based on information gleaned from `rater_agreement()`:
+In other words, it offers supervisors a method for checking the relative precision of each rater in real time.
+Since interventions in coding procedures should be used sparingly, I suggest taking a look at the paper linked above for more information about when and why to intervene based on information gleaned from `rater_agreement()`.

 In the snippet below, all raters have the same percent agreement: 17%.
 That is because, as implied by the n_multi_coded column, every rater